Yellow-billed cuckoo: Breeding

+Migration

+Yellow-billed Cuckoos are long-distance neotropical migrants, breeding in North America and the Caribbean and wintering in South America.
+Birds that breed in eastern North America migrate via the Caribbean while birds that breed in western North America move down the western slope of Mexico and Central America.

+These cuckoos are some of the only birds that will undertake large-scale movements in the middle of the breeding season.
+Around 75% of cuckoos will travel an average of 965 km between two sites during the breeding season, likely in order to take advantage of changing resource availability at different sites and raise two successive broods of eggs.
+The northwestern Mexican breeding population has been hypothesized to be entirely composed of birds that bred earlier in the year in the eastern United States.

 Conservation status

 There is an ongoing debate regarding the taxonomic status of the Western race and whether it is distinct from those birds in the east.
 This question is significant to the conservation status of this species in the west, where it has declined to a tiny fraction of its population a century ago.
 Populations of this species in western North America are in steep decline.
 The bird disappeared from British Columbia, Washington, and Oregon during the first half of the twentieth century.
 Eastern populations have declined as well, though not as precipitously.
-The United States Fish and Wildlife Service listed the western Distinct Population Segment (DPS) of Yellow-billed Cuckoos as threatened under the Endangered Species Act on 11/3/2014, and the service also has established 546,335 acres in nine western states as critical habitat for the western DPS of the yellow-billed cuckoo.
-Controversy over the taxonomic status and heavy pressure from livestock and mining industries caused the Trump administration to attempt to end the species' protections, and the FWS reviewed the bird's listing.
+The United States Fish and Wildlife Service (USFWS) listed the western Distinct Population Segment (DPS) of Yellow-billed Cuckoos as threatened under the Endangered Species Act on 11/3/2014, and the service also has established 546,335 acres in nine western states as critical habitat for the western DPS of the yellow-billed cuckoo.
+Controversy over the taxonomic status and heavy pressure from livestock and mining industries caused the first Trump administration to attempt to end the species' protections, and the FWS reviewed the bird's listing.
 In September 2020, the USFWS determined that the western DPS of yellow-billed cuckoo is distinct, and the listing as Threatened is warranted.